 Interviewing your clients and encouraging them to share their experiences as well as their honest opinions can also help build more engagement and excitement around your brand, so share away!

-So #2 for LinkedIn social selling index: 5 things you need to know is making social selling and growing your network a part of your everyday life and routine.
+You need to know is making social selling and growing your network a part of your everyday life and routine with the people in your industry.

 Seriously.
 This needs to take priority right before your workout, but after you brush your teeth.
 (I mean, priorities, right?
 Who wouldn’t want to put their exercise off for a few minutes to make more friends on LinkedIn?)